kuijken/VISQL/README.md

 External executables that are needed to run these scripts include
 <pre>
-SExtractor, dfits, dos2unix, ds9 .
+SExtractor, dfits, dos2unix, ds9, ffmpeg, magick .
 </pre>